-The Johns Hopkins School of Education (SOE) proposes to move its existing approved post-master's certificate program in clinical mental health counseling to an off-campus location while the main academic building for SOE is renovated to improve classroom space.
+The Johns Hopkins School of Education (SOE) proposes to move its existing approved master's degree program in counseling to an off-campus location while the main academic building for SOE is renovated to improve classroom space.
 SOE is seeking to offer the off-campus program at the Mount Washington Conference Center, which is a 10-minute drive from the main Homewood campus.
-The Mount Washington Conference Center will accommodate all classroom and office needs for the certificate program until the renovation has been completed.
+The Mount Washington Conference Center will accommodate all classroom and office needs for the degree program until the renovation has been completed.

-The Post-Master's Certificate of Science in Counseling degree program is 15 total credits delivered in-person for approximately one to three years.
-The Post-Master's Certificate in Clinical Mental Health Counseling prepares individuals to be leaders and advocates in the fields of clinical mental health counseling.
+The Master of Science in Counseling degree program is 60 total credits delivered in-person for a minimum of three years.
+The Master of Science in Counseling degree prepares individuals to be leaders and advocates in the fields of clinical mental health and school counseling.
 The program follows a nationally recognized, evidence-based curriculum aligned with national and state standards.
 Distinguished faculty lead the program with a strong support network of school districts and mental health settings.
 The program's content includes professional orientation and ethical practice, social and cultural diversity, human growth and development, career development, helping relationships, group work, assessment, and research/program evaluation.
 Students learn through didactic experiences, small group projects, and applied learning at community- or school-based sites.
-The certificate program has an optional internship and enables completers to apply for the clinical professional counselor licensure based on fulfilling their remaining academic requirements.
+The Master of Science in Counseling degree program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) with concentrations in Clinical Mental Health Counseling and School Counseling.